heroku/heroku-buildpack-nodejs/README.md

 Try npm@next
 ------------

-Soon, you'll be able ot specify an npm version alongside your node version (engines.npm).
+Soon, you'll be able to specify an npm version alongside your node version (engines.npm).
 For now, if you'd like to test out the latest version of npm, you can use the #npm-next branch:

 ```